pingcap/docs-cn/statement-summary-tables.md

 ## `statements_summary`

-`statements_summary` is a system table in `information_schema`. `statements_summary` groups the SQL statements by the SQL digest and the plan digest, and provides statistics for each SQL category.
+`statements_summary` is a system table in `information_schema`. `statements_summary` groups the SQL statements by the resource group, the SQL digest and the plan digest, and provides statistics for each SQL category.

 The "SQL digest" here means the same as used in slow logs, which is a unique identifier calculated through normalized SQL statements.
 The normalization process ignores constant, blank characters, and is case insensitive.
 Therefore, statements with consistent syntaxes have the same digest.
 For example: